Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

-Macau (Macau Special Administrative Region of the PRC) is one of 2 special administrative regions (the other being Hong Kong).
+Macau (Special Administrative Region of the PRC) is one of 2 such regions of China (the other being Hong Kong).
 It lies on the south coast of China on the west side of the Pearl River Estuary, bordering the province of Guangdong to the north.

 During World War 2 Japan allowed it to remain neutral although by 1944 it had become a virtual Japanese protectorate.
 After the war in 1949 the PRC declared old treaties invalid and in 1974 Portugal decided to relinquish all its overseas possessions.
 It granted autonomy to the colony and in 1979 deemed it a Chinese territory under Portuguese administration.

 Sovereignty was then transferred to China in 1999 under the principle of one country, two systems.
 Macau is now one of the world's richest cities with the economy heavily dependent on gambling as well as manufacturing.

 The tiny territory of Macau consists of the Macau Peninsula itself and the islands of Taipa and Coloane, which are now connected by landfill forming Cotai.